I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_openresource.md

 [in] A pointer to a caller-supplied buffer where the OpenGL runtime copies private data that is associated with the resource.

+`PrivateRuntimeDataSize`

+[in] The size, in bytes, of the buffer that <b>pPrivateRuntimeData</b> points to.

 `pResourcePrivateDriverData`

 [in/out] A pointer to a buffer that receives the private data that is associated with the resource.
 This data is per resource and not per allocation.

-`PrivateRuntimeDataSize`
+`ResourcePrivateDriverDataSize`

-[in] The size, in bytes, of the buffer that <b>pPrivateRuntimeData</b> points to.
+[in] The size, in bytes, of the buffer that <b>pResourcePrivateDriverData</b> points to.

 `pTotalPrivateDriverDataBuffer`

 [in/out] A pointer to a buffer that receives the private data for all of the allocations that are associated with the resource.
 The caller should never access this private data directly.

-`ResourcePrivateDriverDataSize`

-[in] The size, in bytes, of the buffer that <b>pResourcePrivateDriverData</b> points to.

 `TotalPrivateDriverDataBufferSize`

 [in/out] On input, the size, in bytes, of the buffer that <b>pTotalPrivateDriverDataBuffer</b> points to.
 On output, this member specifies the size, in bytes, of data that is written to the buffer that <b>pTotalPrivateDriverDataBuffer</b> points to.

+`hResource`

+[out] A D3DKMT_HANDLE data type that represents a kernel-mode handle to the newly opened shared resource that is associated with the allocations.

 ## Requirements